• Multi-scale modeling of chemical reactions and related phenomena at surfaces

-• Thin film growth processes and surface morphological evolution of nanostructures.
+• Understanding processes that control growth and morphological evolution of thin films

 Time-dependent density-matrix functional theory for biexcitonic phenomena